Suraj Bhan (archaeologist)

 Suraj Bhan (1931–2010) was an Indian archaeologist and professor of archaeology.
+His academic work was said to bear a deep imprint of Marxism.
+He was also involved with the work of Communist Party of India (Marxist) in Haryana and took particular interest in the People's Science movement.

 He was part of a panel of academics which contested the Vishva Hindu Parishad's claim that the Babri Masjid was built on top of a Râm temple.